Lord Roberts Hoisting the Union Jack at Pretoria (1900)

 Actuality film of the British Commander-in-Chief Lord Roberts presiding over the raising of the Union Jack in Pretoria during the Second Boer War.
 The scene symbolizes Britain’s military victory and the annexation of the Transvaal capital.

-The film is an uncritical depiction of a British imperial victory, focusing on the symbolic act of hoisting the Union Jack, which inherently celebrates nationalistic pride and military power, aligning with right-leaning themes.
+The film is an uncritical historical record of a British imperial military victory, explicitly celebrating nationalistic pride and the assertion of colonial power through the symbolic act of hoisting the Union Jack.

 This early 20th-century film depicts a historical British military event, featuring casting that reflects the historical context without intentional diversity-driven choices.
 The narrative frames traditional identities in a neutral or positive light, consistent with its historical subject matter.